-- Center the handlebar in a straight ahead steering position. - Position the steering nozzle in the center of the pump cavity. - Turn the ball joint until the hole in it aligns with the ball. - Reattach the ball joint and check cable adjustment again. - When adjustment is correct, tighten the steering link locknut. - As an additional check, turn the handlebar all the way to the left and right, and measure the distance between the nozzle and the edge of the pump cavity.
+- Slide back the outer sleeve and take the ball joint off the ball. - Center the handlebar in a straight ahead steering position. - Position the steering nozzle in the center of the pump cavity. - Turn the ball joint until the hole in it aligns with the ball. - Reattach the ball joint and check cable adjustment again. - When adjustment is correct, tighten the steering link locknut. - •As an additional check, turn the handlebar all the way to the left and right, and measure the distance between the nozzle and the edge of the pump cavity.
 It should be equal at both extremes.